neiser/mz-unpacker/README.md

 mz-unpacker
 ===========

-Unpacker for TRB3 TDC events in HADES DAQ datastream
+Unpacker to ROOT for TRB3 TDC events in HADES DAQ datastream (.hld files)